Traditional Bolivian Christmas Recipes: Lechón al Horno (Pork Roast)

 Next day, before putting it into the oven, cut the joints of the shoulders, hands and feet to prevent shrinkage during cooking, place it in a deep baking dish, so that it holds its own juice when cooking and arrange with the skin downwards so it cooks first.
 Cook for one hour, then turn it over, and let it cook for about three hours over medium heat (350ºF).

-Remove the baking dish from the oven and cut the meat into medium size pieces before serving.
+Remove the baking dish from the oven and cut the meat into medium-sized pieces before serving.